stefan-hoeck/idris2-sqlite3/docs/src/README.md

   salary : Double
   unit   : u

-%runElab derive "Employee" [Show, Eq, AsRow]
+%runElab derive "Employee" [Show, Eq, ToRow, FromRow]
 ```

 As you can see, we leave one value in each record type abstract.
 This
 will depend on what kind of information we provide or collect
 for the given field.
-Note also, that we derived an interface of type
+Note also, that we derived interfaces of type
-`AsRow`, which allows us to convert values of these types from and
+`FromRow` and `ToRow, which allow us to convert values of these types from and
 to rows in a database table.
 Let's write the code for inserting
 values next: